 JEditor uses HTML formatting of data instead of wiki markup.
 This helps JEditor to support a wide range of formatting options and allows end-users to copy data from various sources such as documents, emails, web pages.
-However, certain Jira notification templates are designed specifically for wiki markup/plain text and you will need to update those velocity templates adding HTML support.
+However, some Jira notification templates are explicitly designed for wiki markup/plain text, and you will need to update those velocity templates adding HTML support.

 JEditor for Jira Service Desk (Customer Portal)

-If you use Atlassian Service Desk you may want to enable JEditor for the Description and/or the Comment field on customer portals.
+If you use Jira Service Desk, you may want to enable JEditor in certain fields on the customer portals.

-JEditor for SD supports rich text formatting including such elements as tables, lists, links, inline images, text coloring, headings.
+JEditor for SD supports rich text formatting, including tables, lists, links, inline images, text coloring, headings.
 It also supports pasting data from various sources, including:

 To enable JEditor for SD, do the following:

-JEditor can import your HTML formatted emails and create new Jira issues or comments.
+JEditor can import your HTML formatted emails, creating new Jira issues or comments.
 To enable the mail handler, do the following: